openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/local-distribution.md

 **CPU + OpenVINO IR in C application**

-In this example, the application is written in C language, performs inference on CPU, and reads models stored as the OpenVINO IR format.
+In this example, the application is written in C, performs inference on CPU, and reads models stored in the OpenVINO IR format.

 The following libraries are used: ``openvino_c``, ``openvino``, ``openvino_intel_cpu_plugin``, and ``openvino_ir_frontend``.

 - The ``openvino_c`` library is a main dependency of the application.
-It links against this library.
+The app links against this library.
 - The ``openvino`` library is used as a private dependency for ``openvino_c`` and is also used in the deployment.
 - ``openvino_intel_cpu_plugin`` is used for inference.
 - ``openvino_ir_frontend`` is used to read source models.